 Today's my sister Lucy's birthday.
 She must be having a good one, because she has not replied to anyone's email birthday greeting.
 The previous weekend was our nephew Daniel's 2nd birthday party in Smyrna.
 That kid partied until it was almost dark!

 In other birthday news, we drove all the way to Smyrna again (15 miles away) to get a free birthday dinner for Tara at a new-ish Mexican restaurant called Mi Tierra.
-It was Tara's birthday on the tenth and they give you a week's grace period.
+[Now Chago's] It was Tara's birthday on the tenth and they give you a week's grace period.
 Dinner still ended up costing $26 after tax and tip.
 Tara had to study the receipt to make sure we really did get her portion free.
 The food has been good there both times we've gone, but the service has never been that great.
 But then, in at least half of all restaurants we've ever patronized the service is almost never very good.

 You tell me if this is unreasonable: I like a waiter who attends to us promptly after being seated, then leaves us COMPLETELY alone after the food arrives unless we specifically flag them down.
 We don't like them "checking in" every five minutes, usually when I've just put something in my mouth.
 The food needs to arrive reasonably soon after ordering.
 They then need to bring us the check when we've finished eating and COME BACK so we can pay it and leave.
 So often, when we're ready to leave, we can't find them.